 Another thing to consider is the difference between someone holding a monologue – which can be prepared – and actual communication with locals – which is harder to fake.

-I’m also pretty sure that the gap between Afu’s and XiaoMa’s (the embedded videos above) Chinese skills is bigger than Xiaolu’s grades reflect, giving the impression that both are more or less on the same level which – from what I’ve seen so far – they are not.
+I’m also pretty sure that the gap between Afu’s and XiaoMa’s (referring to the embedded videos above) Chinese skills is bigger than Xiaolu’s grades reflect, giving the impression that both are more or less on the same level which – from what I’ve seen so far – they are not.
 So Xiaolu might reconsider her grading system a little.

 Anyway, this is excellent and original content.
 I hope Xiaolu keeps up the good work.
 Here’s the link to her account.